 Known as one of the most spectacular sites in Yellowstone, you can view the Grand Canyon from either the North or South Rim Trails.
 Both trails include multiple scenic overlooks along the canyon along partially paved or gravel trails.
-With just 250’ of elevation change, these hikes in Yellowstone is one most people can easily trek.
+With just 250 feet of elevation change, these hikes in Yellowstone are ones most people can easily trek.

 North Rim Trail:

 The view from the North Rim is the setting for the first scenic painting (by Thomas Moran) to ever hang on the walls of the White House.
-Along this trail, you’ll find a postcard view of the Lower Falls, Yellowstone’s biggest waterfall, dropping 308’ to the canyon bottom.
+Along this trail, you’ll find a postcard view of the Lower Falls, Yellowstone’s biggest waterfall, dropping 308 feet to the canyon bottom.